-Recipes for both meatballs and curry sauce are below in the recipe card.
+Recipes for both lectin-free Scandinavian meatballs and curry sauce are below in the recipe card.

 To give you an overview of the changes I made in the meatballs.
 I replaced milk and cream with coconut milk, but used much less.
 I used a Japanese sweet potato (the one with purple skin and white flesh) in place of a normal potato.
 Breadcrumbs were replaced with almond flour and I followed my gut instinct when it came to quantities and proportions.

 If you like this ‘boller i karry recipe’/healthy meatballs recipe, you should also check out my: